ngraham20/california-trip/engine-basics.md

 + [Investigation, Observation, and Opportunity](#investigation,-observation,-and-opportunity)
 + [Skills and Skill Aquisition](#skills-and-skill-aquisition)

-## Group Leader

-A **Group Leader** is an optional mechanic and may be designated by either the group or the **GM** at any time.
-The purpose of this role is to make time-intensive decisions when there isn't enough time to properly strategize.

 ## Turn Phases
-In the **Observation Engine**, players take their turn in any order desired, since everything that happens during a single round happens roughly simultaneously.
+In the **Observation Engine**, players take their turn in any order desired, since everything that happens during a single round does so roughly simultaneously.
 Players may choose whether to complete an action or actions within this time, as long as they feel there is enough time to do so.

-### Example:
+### Example 1:

 **Oberon** and **Tia** are both hiding behind a barrel, and they notice that a **Goblin Footsoldier** is walking their way.
 They know that when the goblin reaches them, they will be noticed.
 They estimate that the goblin will reach them in 20 seconds.

 The two players now have about 20 seconds of game time to account for.
 This is not enforced by a real life timer, but the **GM** may require that the players don't over-strategize or take too much time to figure out what to do.
 In cases like these, the **GM** may require the **Group Leader** or any single group member to decide without consulting the rest of the group.
 This creates a sense of tention that would be felt by a group in this situation.

+### Example 2:
+**Elenor** decides to stop dead in her tracks, aiming her assult rifle at the enormous, red dragon.She puts her eye to her scope and lifts the barrel of her weapon high, the dragon's scales rushing through her view.
+Without warning, the red turned to bright orange, and **Elenor** froze, and her blood turned cold.
+She had forgotten to make sure that the dragon was distracted, and she stood alone, in the middle of the room, with the dragon glaring down at her from above.

+Here, **Elenor** has clearly made a big mistake.
+The dragon is fully aware of her presence.
+Since the dragon and the player are more or less taking their turn simultaneously, if **Elenor** chooses to fire at the dragon, it will immediately strike her down.
+Therefore, her only hope of survival is to run, hide, and hope that her friends had made better decisions.

 ## Attribute Tests